Exchange 2016 and 2019 End of Life Happening in 1 Month

-Exchange 2016 and 2019 end of life is only a few months away.
+Exchange 2016 and 2019 end of life is less than one month.
 Soon, the answer to the question about what exactly Microsoft Exchange Server is for your organization is going to change.
-That is why you need to read this guide and see what you have to do for a CLEAR exit.
+That is why you need to read this guide and see what you have to do for a CLEAR exit from the current Exchange Server infrastructure.

 The official announcement from Microsoft specifies that the currently active versions of Exchange Server will stop receiving updates after October 14th, 2025.
 We expect more such reminders from Microsoft as the expiry date of existing systems comes closer.